langfield/Cheat.lean/README.md

 ```
 Note that our last action is `pure ()`, which is done to satisfy the return
 type of `f`.
 It makes the `else` branch essentially a no-op.

+## `. <tactic>` (bullet notation)

+Increases indentation level for a subgoal during tactic mode.
+TPIL says that
+this is for "structuring" the proof.
+The dot is not an operator, and does not
+perform any transformation on the tactic(s) that follow it.
+Removing the
+dot/bullet as well as the identation will yield an identical proof.

 ## `_`